lukaszmadrzynski/Website-Update/content/pages/ecotours/wenhai.md

       - type: FeaturedItem
         title: ''
         subtitle: ''
-        text: >+
+        text: >
-          Immerse yourself in the vibrant culture of the Lisu minority through an unforgettable bonfire dance
+          Immerse yourself in the vibrant culture of the Lisu minority through an unforgettable **bonfire dance

-          and music experience.
+          and music experience**.
 Join in the festivities, connect with local traditions,

           and create lasting memories of cultural exchange under the stars.
         image:
           type: ImageBlock
           url: /images/Icon5b.jpg